adobe/helix-home/hackathons/12-psp.md

 Put down the topic and the people that would like to discuss it:

+The theme of this offsite is to make considerable progress on the remaining Helix5 tasks as defined in the architecture vision.
+We will align the work with the main topics

+#### Track 1: Simplify CDN tier and new service architcture
+- CDN Services break up
+- Config Bus Service
+- Config Bus Admin endpoint (versioning)
+- Forms, RUM, etc.
+- Auth

-#### Track 1: Dev experience on real-world customer projects
+#### Track 2: Repoless experience
+- Templates / Block Collection completion
+- Creating new sites via config service (testing new config, mountpoints)
+- Import of existing site content
+- Markup mountpoint as fallback for gdrive / sharepoint
+- Simple Markup based OOTB mountpoint

+#### Track 3: Backwards compatibility within reason, Migration is a reality
+- Migration / rollout plans
+- Customer communications
+- Long-term backwards compatibility by component

+#### Track 4: Remove all externally visible mentions of helix
+- aem.live, main--website-helix--adobe.aem.page
+- sidekick implications
+- get outside-in, ideal project to work

+#### Ideas / Suggestions / Topics Collection
 - Multi Mountpoints - especially with more and more projects using multipe content sources (docs & AEM Author)

-#### Track 2: end-to-end repoless
 - Helix 5 repoless = no need to create a github repo to create a full site
 - Demos target:
   - as a non-dev user, I import a simple site without writting a single line of code (use Sidekick default import feature - content copy /paste, default blocks ?, enhanced default block foundation, repoless...)